AdobeDocs/commerce-admin.en/help/getting-started/websites-stores-views.md

 ## Websites

-Installations begin with a single [website](https://docs.magento.com/user-guide/stores/stores-all-create-website.html), which is called _Main Website_ by default.
+Installations begin with a single [website](../stores-purchase/stores.md#add-websites), which is called _Main Website_ by default.
 You can also set up multiple websites for a single installation, each with its own IP address and domain.

 ## Stores

-A single website can have multiple [stores](https://docs.magento.com/user-guide/stores/stores-all-create-store.html), each with its own main menu.
+A single website can have multiple [stores](../stores-purchase/stores.md#add-stores), each with its own main menu.
 The stores share the product catalog, but can have a different selection of products and design.
 All stores under the same website share the Admin and checkout.

-## Store Views
+## Store views

-Each store that is available to customers is presented according to a specific _[view](https://docs.magento.com/user-guide/stores/stores-all-create-view.html)_.
+Each store that is available to customers is presented according to a specific _[view](../stores-purchase/store-views.md)_.
 Initially, a store has a single default view.
 Additional store views can be added to support different languages, or for other purposes.
 Customers can use the language chooser in the header to change the store view.

 When working with websites, stores, and store views, keep the following in mind: